Wireless keyboard

 Wireless keyboards based on infrared technology use light waves to transmit signals to other infrared-enabled devices.
-But, in case of radio frequency technology, a wireless keyboard communicates using signals which range from 27 MHz to up to 2.4 GHz.
-Most wireless keyboards today work on 2.4 GHz radio frequency.
+In case of radio frequency technology, a wireless keyboard communicates using signals which range from 27 MHz to up to 2.4 GHz.
+The majority of wireless keyboards today work on 2.4 GHz radio frequency.
 Bluetooth is another technology that is being widely used by wireless keyboards.
-These devices connect and communicate to their parent device via the bluetooth protocol.
+These devices connect and communicate with their parent device via the Bluetooth protocol.

-A wireless keyboard can be connected using RF technology with the help of two parts, a transmitter and a receiver.
+A wireless keyboard can be connected using RF technology with the help of two parts: a transmitter and a receiver.
 The radio transmitter is inside the wireless keyboard.
 The radio receiver plugs into a keyboard port or USB port.
 Once the receiver and transmitter are plugged in, the computer recognizes the keyboard and mouse as if they were connected via a cable.